-The Evangelical-Augsburg church in Prabuty (The Polish Church)
+The Polish Church – The Evangelical-Augsburg church in Prabuty

-The mass was attended by Poles who were not allowed to live nor trade in the town and thus it was named the church.
-Currently, it is the place for a Remembrance Chamber – a small museum, exhibiting old machines, tools, furniture, antique coins, military equipment, documents and sculptures made by the local artists.
-The chamber is open in the summer season (July-August).
-On the outside, the building has a Gothic look.
-Its eastern top is an openwork structure with circular openings and three recesses with blind windows and a small window.
 The western top wall, however, has four recesses and small twin windows on the sides.
 Both tops look more dynamic due to the slender pinnacles.
 Inside, there is a wooden vault from the 18th Century in the Baroque style.
 The polychromes present Christ as a source of life, with four silhouettes of evangelists on the sides, in the form of medallions.
 Additionally, on the ceiling there are inscriptions in Polish, German and Latin.

 Near